Beam-and-Spyrosoft/rtest/QUALITY_DECLARATION.md

 ### Feature Testing [4.i]

-[TODO] Implement unit tests for each framework feature and add coverage measurment.
+[TODO] Implement unit tests for each framework feature and add coverage measurement.

 ~~Each feature in `rtest` has corresponding tests which simulate typical usage, and they are located in the [`test`](https://github.com/Beam-and-Spyrosoft/rtest/tree/main/test) directory.~~
 ~~New features are required to have tests before being added.~~